Private lessons are available for scheduling with the following instructors:

-Email us at firstname.lastname@example.org or call (434)806-7062 to schedule your time slot for our Spring 2017 eight week session with the instructor of your choice.
+Email us at firstname.lastname@example.org or call (434)806-7062 to schedule your time slot for our Summer 2017 six week session with the instructor of your choice.

 Schedule and Fees

-For our Spring 2017 eight week semester: Students register in advance for a slot for the full session.
+For our Summer 2017 six week semester: Students register in advance for a slot for the full session.
+Single trial lessons are available with instructors, prices listed below.
 We request that payment be made in full when registering for a class or session.
 Once a session is underway, new students may register at any time provided there is space, and the tuition will be prorated to reflect the remaining number of lessons in the session.
 Financial aid is available.
 Contact us to inquire.

 How to Register